yuw053/MetaHi-C_Benchmark/README.md

 chmod +x preprocessing.sh
 ./preprocessing.sh WGS_1_FILE_PATH WGS_2_FILE_PATH HIC_1_FILE_PATH HIC_2_FILE_PATH BBTOOLS_PATH OUTPUT_PATH
 ```
+* WGS_1_FILE_PATH: The path to the shotgun library read 1 file.
+The file should be in .fastq.gz format.
+* WGS_2_FILE_PATH: The path to the shotgun library read 2 file.
+The file should be in .fastq.gz format.
+* HIC_1_FILE_PATH: The path to the Hi-C library read 1 file.
+The file should be in .fastq.gz format.
+* HIC_2_FILE_PATH: The path to the Hi-C library read 2 file.
+The file should be in .fastq.gz format.
+* BBTOOLS_PATH: The BBTools directory.
+* OUTPUT_PATH: The output directory.
+From all the generated .fastq.gz output files, only the following will be used in subsequent steps: WGS_1_CL.fastq.gz, WGS_2_CL.fastq.gz, HIC_1_dedup.fastq.gz, and HIC_2_dedup.fastq.gz.

 ### 3. Assembly
 Create a Conda environment for the assembly and alignment steps: